CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

 *The `owner`[^1] is able to call the following functions:*

-[^1]: Owner of the contract is the Curve DAO.
+[^1]: The owner of the contract is the Curve DAO.
 To make any changes, a successful on-chain vote needs to pass.

 - `recover`: Recover ERC20 tokens or ETH from the contract.
 - `set_max_fee`: Set the maximum fee for a specified epoch.
 - `set_burner`: Set the burner contract for exchanging coins.
 - `set_hooker`: Set the hooker contract.
 - `set_target`: Set a new target coin for fee accumulation.
-- `set_killed`: Mark certain coins as killed to prevent them from being burnt.
+- `set_killed`: Mark certain coins as killed to prevent them from being burned, or mark entire epochs to prevent all coins from being burned in a specific epoch.
 - `set_owner`: Assign a new owner to the contract.
 - `set_emergency_owner`: Assign a new emergency owner to the contract.